 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of PayPal Holdings, Inc. - PYPL

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of PayPal Holdings, Inc. (NasdaqGS: PYPL), if they purchased the Company’s shares between February 3, 2021 and February 1, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of PayPal Holdings, Inc. PYPL, if they purchased the Company's shares between February 3, 2021 and February 1, 2022, inclusive (the "Class Period").
 Shareholders have until December 5, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-pypl/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).